Diseases and conditionsHealthy sleep

 Sleep Quantity vs. Sleep Quality

-Poor sleep quality may occur due to:
+You can experience poor sleep quality due to:

-• Frequent nighttime awakenings
+• Frequent nighttime awakenings for any reason.

-• Shallow or fragmented sleep
+• Shallow or fragmented sleep, (I will explain causes later)

 • Disrupted sleep cycles

 In my practice, many patients misunderstood what sleep quality is!
-They are often surprised to learn that time spent in bed does not always equal restorative sleep.
+They are often surprised to learn that time spent in bed does not always equal restorative sleep. they don’t stop habits that negatively affect quality.

 Common Medical Causes of Morning Fatigue